Published: January 19, 2022

 25. The official WordPress support forum has over 2 million topics.

-WordPress Statistics: Security and Safety
+WordPress Statistics for 2022: Security and Safety

 28. 39% of hacked WordPress websites ran on outdated versions of the CMS.

-The notorious Panama papers leak, perhaps the most important data breach in history, can be attributed to poor plugin choices.
+The notorious Panama papers leak, perhaps the most critical data breach in history, can be attributed to poor plugin choices.
 The WP SMTP plugin—which stored email server addresses and login info in plain text in the WordPress database—was to blame for the leak, which included more than 4.8 million emails.

 How long has WordPress been around?